Homeschool Cooperative - Families join together to educate their children.

 For Christian Homeschoolers, there is the "Teach Them Diligently Convention".
 To find out more information and/or to register go to teach them diligently by clicking here.

-Homeschooling newbie, veteran, or somewhere in between, just enter your name and email address below to claim your report and receive monthly tips and encouragement to help sustain you on this journey.
+Homeschooling newbie, veteran, or somewhere in between, just enter your name and email address below to claim your report and receive monthly tips, encouragement, motivation and inspiration to help sustain you on this journey.

-A Favorite Bible Verse: "Trust in the LORD with all thine heart; and lean not unto thine own understanding.
+Favorite Bible Verses: "Trust in the LORD with all thine heart; and lean not unto thine own understanding.

 In all thy ways acknowledge him, and he shall direct thy paths."
 Proverbs 3:5-6